Helping Employers Navigate Rising NI Costs: The Role of Salary Sacrifice

 This is especially true if some of the employer NI saving is used to provide employee benefits, whether that is additional pension contributions or some other form of benefit, such as group income or critical illness cover.
 Alternatively, employers could keep the savings for themselves or consider a combination, perhaps passing a percentage on to employees while retaining the remainder for themselves.

-With salary exchange, there’s a contractual agreement to reduce an employee’s headline salary.
+With salary sacrifice, there’s a contractual agreement to reduce an employee’s headline salary.
 This saves both employee and employer NI on the salary no longer paid to the employee.
 The employer then pays both their own and the employee’s pension contribution as an employer pension contribution.

 The role of advisers